AndromedaTechnology/ethereum-observer-api/readme.md

 Simple `block and transaction tracker` for [Ethereum network](https://ethereum.org).

-Uses a `Smart Contract` to save short summary for each day.
+Uses a `Smart Contract` to save a short summary for each day (**check the [Smart Contract repository](https://github.com/AndromedaTechnology/ethereum-observer-contract-hardhat)**).

+Use it as a `scalable boilerplate for communication with the Ethereum network` and/or a learning resource.

 ## 1. Technology